roytang/blog/content/posts/2009/02/conflux-prerelease.md

 _I need to find a way to format these decklists better&#8230;_

-The deck&#8217;s plan was basically early game skirmish with small exalted guys, use [Wall of Reverence][1] to survive midrange before I let loose with huge 5-power and up fatties.
+The deck&'s plan was basically early game skirmish with small exalted guys, use [Wall of Reverence][1] to survive midrange before I let loose with huge 5-power and up fatties.
 Oh, and hitting a turn 3 Woolly Thoctar is pretty good too &#8211; which I managed to do in all of the rounds I won.
 I _really_ wanted to use the [Maelstrom Archangel][2] but sadly there was not enough support.

 **Round 1**